Frosted Chocolate Fudge Brownies

 - Mini chocolate chips, optional, to garnish

-- Preheat oven to 350 degrees F. Lightly grease a 9x13 baking dish.
+- Preheat oven to 350 degrees F. Lightly grease a 9×13 baking dish.

 - Combine the melted butter, sugars, and vanilla in a large bowl.
 Beat in the eggs, one at a time, mixing well after each, until thoroughly blended.

-- Bake in preheated oven until an inserted toothpick comes out clean, 35 to 40 minutes.
-Remove, and cool pan on wire rack before frosting.
+- Bake in the preheated oven until an inserted toothpick comes out clean, about 25 to 35 minutes.
+Remove, and cool pan on a wire rack before frosting.